One of the top Google SERP queries, "Is Dark Chocolate Good for You" intrigues you too? Well, we have got you covered here.

 This powder may be blended with other ingredients before being poured into molds and eaten instead of ingested.
 In 1847, the first bar that could be eaten was manufactured in Britain.

-In 1879, Rodolphe Lindt improved the texture and taste of his brand and began mass-producing the product.
+We were amazed how in 1879, Rodolphe Lindt improved the texture and taste of his brand and began mass-producing the product.
 Cadbury, Mars, and Hershey made the earliest bars during the boom in the late 1800s and early 1900s.